 Be sure to see the recipe card for the full list of ingredients and detailed recipe instructions.

-To get your fruit scones to rise and be fluffy, you need to do a couple of things.
+To get your scones to rise and be fluffy, you need to do a couple of things.
 You always want to be sure that your baking powder is fresh.
 If it's not, you won't have fluffy scones.
 The other key to fluffy scones is using cold butter and keeping your dough cold.
 Warm butter creates warm dough and warm dough will spread in the oven and you will have flat scones.
 Be sure to follow all recipe instructions carefully when baking scones.

 Absolutely!
 You can freeze scones baked or unbaked.
 Check out our comprehensive guide on everything that you need to know about how to freeze scones!